Site Name: University of California, Berkeley

 Department: Counseling and Psychological Services

-We conduct phone/Zoom interviews during the months of December and January.
-The inteviews last 45-50 minutes, typically includes responding to at least 1 vignette and then other questions that help us assess the fit between the applicant's goals for the year and what we have to offer.
+We conduct Zoom interviews during the first few weeks of January.
+The inteviews last 45-50 minutes, typically includes responding to at least 1 vignette and then other questions that help us assess the match between the applicant's goals for the year and what we have to offer.
 There are usually 8-10 questions and then time at the end for applicants to ask us questions.
 The interview team typically consists of the training director, a current intern, a postdoctoral fellow, and a senior staff clinician.

 (training opportunities continued)